scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 > Studies reveal that our past is an excellent predictor of our future.

 Product has to provide "value" to keep the user invested in the product.
 Some ways of providing value:
 - Content: Spotify's users consume the content it provides.
-Spotify generates "Discover Weekly" based on the content consumption which provides more value to the user who invested in listening on Spotify.
+Spotify generates "Discover Weekly" based on the content consumption which provides more value to the user whom invested in listening on Spotify.
-- Data:
+- Data: Mint.com stores all the financial data of a user.
+- Followers: Investing in following the right people on Twitter improves the service for ths user.
+- Reputation: Online marketplaces such as eBay, Upwork,Yelp, and Airbnb, people with negative scores are treated very differently from those with good reputations.
+- Skill: Investing time and effort into learning to use a product is a form of investment and stored value.
+Example: Learning Adobe Photoshop is an investment which adds design skill to the users as a result of which they are more invested in the product.

 ## Habit Testing